msv-lab/f1x/doc/Benchmarking.md

 # f1x-bench #

-f1x-bench is a tool and a format specification for executing program repair benchmarks with f1x (and other tools).
+f1x-bench is a tool and a format specification for executing program repair benchmarks.
 In f1x-bench, an experiment with a defect has the following lifecycle:

 - `fetch` - obtain a fresh copy of the subject program
 - `set-up` (optional) - configure the copy, etc.